libcrosswind/libcrosswind/README.md

 # Crosswind
 A modern C++11 Multipurpose library

-Crosswind is a toolset that aims to integrate C++11 cross platform libraries for different purposes.
+Crosswind is a toolset that aims to integrate high level C++11 functions for different purposes such as fast GUI creation, Networking and Video Games.

 <h2> Current platforms <h2>

-Windows, Unix, Mac OS
+Windows, Linux, Mac OS

 <h2> To Do <h2>